Breadcrumb

 As employees of a public institution, however, faculty have a responsibility when exercising these rights to make it clear that their opinions are their own and that they do not speak for the university.
 Faculty must also take care to adhere to policies regarding use of university resources.

-The purpose of this document is to ensure that UI faculty members know their rights and responsibilities under applicable policies as they engage in discourse about political matters.
+The purpose of this resource is to ensure that UI faculty members know their rights and responsibilities under applicable policies as they engage in discourse about political matters.

 Expression of Political Views Outside the Employment Context

-The UI policy on Professional Ethics and Academic Responsibility (OM III-15) states that every faculty member has "the rights and obligations of any citizen . . . [including] the right to organize and join political or other associations, convene and conduct public meetings and publicize his or her opinion on political and social issues."
-Faculty members should feel free, for example, to: campaign for political candidates on their own time; erect yard signs at their homes in support of candidates, bills, or referenda; use their personal telephone or email account to campaign for candidates or issues; or comment on social media using their personal computer or other personal device.
+The UI policy on Professional Ethics and Academic Responsibility (PM III-15.6) states that every faculty member has "the rights and obligations of any citizen . . . [including] the right to organize and join political or other associations, convene and conduct public meetings and publicize their opinion on political and social issues."
+Faculty members should feel free, for example, to: campaign for political candidates or issues on their own time; erect yard signs at their homes in support of candidates, bills, or referenda; use their personal telephone or email account to campaign for candidates or issues; or comment on social media using their personal computer or other personal device.

 Obligation not to Represent University’s Position on Legislative, Political, or Other Matters

-The Professional Ethics and Academic Responsibilities policy (OM III-15.5) states: "When a faculty member acts or speaks as a private person, he or she should make clear that his or her actions and utterances are entirely his or her own and not those of the University."
-While faculty members are free to comment on legislative issues in their personal capacity, the university’s position on legislative issues is set by the Board of Regents, State of Iowa, after consultation with university administration.
-It is important, therefore, that university faculty not make broad statements such as "the university supports" a particular position, when the university has taken no such position.
-Even where the university has taken that position, it is not appropriate for faculty speaking outside their university employment responsibilities to represent the university’s position on any issue.
+The Professional Ethics and Academic Responsibilities policy (PM III-15.5) states: "When faculty members act or speak as private individuals, they should make clear that their actions and utterances are entirely their own and not those of the university."
+While faculty members are free to comment on legislative issues in their personal capacity, the university’s position on legislative issues is set by the Iowa Board of Regents, after consultation with university administration.
+It is not appropriate for university faculty speaking outside their university responsibilities to represent the university’s position on any issue.

-Use of Faculty Member’s University Title when Expressing Opinions to Elected Officials, the Press, Social Media, or Others
+Use of Faculty Member’s University Title when Expressing Opinions to Elected Officials, the Press, on Social Media, or with Others

 Use of University Name or Letterhead when Expressing Opinions to Elected Officials

-Obligation not to Use uiowa.edu Email Account or Other University Resources to Engage in Personal Political Activities or to Lobby Public Officials
+Obligation not to Use UI Email or Other University Resources to Engage in Personal Political Activities or to Lobby Public Officials

-Use of the university’s email system to lobby public officials is prohibited even if the faculty member makes clear that the email expresses solely that individual’s personal views.
-The Acceptable Use of Information Technology Resources (OM II-19).
+The Acceptable Use of Information Technology Resources (PM II-19) policy prohibits the use of the university’s email system to lobby public officials even if the faculty member makes clear that the email expresses solely that individual’s personal views.

 Right to Contact Legislators about Bills Involving Topics on which the Faculty Member is a Content Expert